bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 │ Hierarchies   │  │ No history      │  │                  │
 └───────────────┘  └─────────────────┘  └──────────────────┘
 ```

-**Decision Criteria:**

-The physical form depends on:
-- **Analytical use:** Will users filter, group, or aggregate by these attributes? → Dimension
-- **Query patterns:** Is this accessed in most queries? → Consider embedding in facts
-- **History requirements:** Do changes over time impact reporting? → Dimension with SCD Type 2
-- **Complexity:** Does it have rich attributes or hierarchies? → Dimension
-- **Simplicity:** Is it just code/name lookup? → Simple lookup table
-- **Performance:** Are join costs impacting query performance? → Consider denormalisation

 For reference data modelling standards and guidelines [Reference Data Standards and Conventions](modelling_standards_and_conventions.md#reference-data).